Jakob-bischoff/HW11/README.md

 This change is made in myBranch

 ##newBranch
-This is written in the newBranch
+This is written in the main